Los Angeles Prenuptial Agreement Lawyer

 If you are currently engaged, a Los Angeles prenuptial agreement lawyer at Claery & Hammond, LLP can help you with a number of legal issues to ensure you are protected when entering marriage.
-Our firm is experienced in creating all types of nuptial agreements, and we assist you.
+Our firm is experienced in creating all types of nuptial agreements including postnuptial agreements, and we assist you.

-Want to discuss how you can benefit from having a prenuptial agreement in place?
-Contact us today.
-Call Claery & Hammond, LLP at (310) 817-6904!
+Wondering what benefits come from having a California prenuptial agreement in place?
+Call Claery & Hammond, LLP at (310) 817-6904 today!

 Why You Want Us

 Committed to Each & Every Case

 We Provide Unique, Tailor-Made Solutions for Each Client

 Our Team Has Over 50 Years of Combined Experience

 Our Attorneys Handle All Types of Family Court Issues